 Also avoid making it a race where you want to “show them” how strong you are or, worse, how “better than them you are”.
-That will make them want to keep picking on you until you quit, which is exactly what happened to David Goggins (as he explains it in “Can’t Hurt Me“).
+That will make them want to keep picking on you until you quit, which is exactly what David Goggins shares in his book.

 If you’re more of a rebel personality and can’t stand being yelled at, I recommend you do not join organizations with drill sergeants (or work to develop your independence).

 Smart alecs work on themselves to portray aloofness and a “better than you” attitude.

 They use big words, slow speech rate, personal distance, and drop quotes and references like it’s hot to show off their book smarts.

 They hide behind a facade of knowledge, but don’t be swayed: they are playing the dominance game just like every other power-thirsty individual.

 Their strategy to social power is elitism and ostracization.

 They’re sitting on their throne of wisdom, looking down on everyone else who is not equally scholarly, pedantic or condescending.